Listeria Fast Facts

 January 6, 2015 - Bidart Bros. voluntarily recalls Granny Smith and Gala apples due to Listeria monocytogenes contamination at their apple-packing facility.

-As of January 10, 2015, a total of 32 people in 11 states have been infected and seven deaths have been reported, according to the CDC.
+In total, 35 cases are reported in 12 states, with seven deaths.
 Additionally, one case in Canada is confirmed genetically related to the same Listeria outbreak in the United States, according to the Public Health Agency of Canada.

 Blue Bell - 2015

-March 13, 2015 - The CDC announces it is working with others to investigate an outbreak of listeriosis linked to Blue Bell Ice Cream.
+March 13, 2015 - The CDC announces it is working with the FDA to investigate an outbreak of listeriosis linked to Blue Bell Ice Cream.
 Blue Bell removes its product "Scoops" from the market.

-March 13, 2015 - The CDC announces it is working with others to investigate an outbreak of listeriosis linked to Blue Bell Ice Cream.
+March 13, 2015 - The CDC announces it is working with the FDA to investigate an outbreak of listeriosis linked to Blue Bell Ice Cream.
 Blue Bell removes its product "Scoops" from the market.

 March 23, 2015 - Blue Bell announces the recall of 3 oz. institutional/food service ice cream cups.